yangsnapify/minesweeper-js/readme.md

 - Random mine placement with duplicate prevention
 - Adjacent mine calculation using direction arrays

-## Contributing

-Feel free to submit issues and enhancement requests!

 ## License

 This project is open source and available under the MIT License.